 24. Describe the current condition and use of the: (a) release land The Release Land is actively grazed by the registered commoner.
 The Release Land is partly level and partly sloping and constitutes large grazable areas.
-The flora and fauna of the Release Land are primarily moorland and dry upland heathland grass species (b) replacement land RLP1 - is a gently sloping riparian stream corridor.
-The land has a medium loam soil with areas of water retentive peat based soil with rough grassland and rushy grass habitat.
+The flora and fauna of the release land are primarily moorland and dry upland heathland grass species. (b) replacement land RLP2 - is a gently sloping riparian stream corridor.
+The land has a medium loam soil with areas of water retentive peat-based soil with rough grassland and rushy grass habitat.
 There is also occasional bracken and mountain ash.
-There is a dilapidated Corlan (Sheep Pen) within RLP1 which may be upgraded to a Llooches (Bothy) walkers shelter.
-RLP5 - is sloping area dry upland heath.
-The land has a water retentive peat-based soil with wet heath habitat.
-It is to the north of the Common.
-RLP6 - is sloping area of dry upland heath.
-The land has a water retentive peat-based soil with wet heath habitat.
-It is to the north of the Common and provides a link to RLP5.
+RLP3 - is a level area of riparian stream corridor upland heath grazing directly abutting the Common.
+It has a water retentive peat-based soil with wet heath habitat.
+RLP4 - is sloping area of dry upland heath grazing with extensive mature heather directly abutting the Common.
 Each RLP will provide suitable replacement grazing land should it be taken forward.
-25. What structures, (e.g. buildings, bridleways, footpaths, walls, fences or other constructions currently exist on the: (a) release land The Common has stockproof fencing between it and RLP1. (b) replacement land RLP1 has a stockproof fence boundary between it and the Common.
-There is a dilapidated Corlan (Sheep Pen) within RLP1.
-26. What boundary features e.g. fences, hedges, walls (and access points such as stiles and gates) currently exist on (or on land immediately adjoining) the: (a) release land There is an existing stockproof fence on the boundary between the Common and RLP1. (b) replacement land There is an existing stockproof fence on the boundary between the Common and RLP1.
-27. What, if any, boundary features are proposed to be removed or erected as part of the exchange? (a) release land The fence between RLP1 and the Common will remain in situ to allow ongoing grazing management of the respective parcels as compartments of the respective Commons.
-The fence will be repositioned to the correct boundary between the Common and RLP1.
+25. What structures, (e.g. buildings, bridleways, footpaths, walls, fences or other constructions currently exist on the: (a) release land There is a stockproof fence between the Common and RLP2 and RLP4.
+There are no other physical structures within the Common. (b) replacement land RLP2 and RLP4 have a stockproof fence boundary between them and the Common.
+There are no other physical structures within the Replacement Land parcels.
+26. What boundary features e.g. fences, hedges, walls (and access points such as stiles and gates) currently exist on (or on land immediately adjoining) the: (a) release land There is an existing stockproof fence on the boundary between the Common and RLP2 and RLP4. (b) replacement land There is an existing stockproof fence on the boundary between the Common and RLP2 and RLP4.
+RLP4 has fencing along its boundary.
+27. What, if any, boundary features are proposed to be removed or erected as part of the exchange? (a) release land The fence between the respective areas of Replacement Land and the Common will remain in situ to allow ongoing grazing management of the respective parcels as compartments of the respective Commons.
 Gates and stiles will be erected between the Common and the Replacement Land parcels.
-Temporary fencing during construction will be erected then removed once construction is complete. (b) replacement land The fencing in the Replacement Land will remain in situ to allow ongoing grazing management of the respective parcels as compartments of the respective Commons.
-The fence will be repositioned to the correct boundary between the Common and RLP1.
+Temporary fencing during construction will be erected then removed once construction is complete. (b) replacement land The fencing between the Replacement Land and the Common will remain in situ to allow ongoing grazing management of the respective parcels as compartments of the respective Commons.
 Gates and stiles will be erected between the Common and the Replacement Land parcels.
 28. Are any works or other things to be done by any party as part of the exchange? .....Yes No If Yes, give details (a) release land No additional works are proposed on the Release Land. (b) replacement land The installation of stiles and gates as noted in response to Question 27(b) above will be erected.
-The dilapidated Corlan (Sheep Pen) within RLP1 may be upgraded.
 29. Are any of the lands subject to any other rights or easements not already mentioned on this form?.....Yes No If Yes, give full details: